 The transition of food systems towards a sustainable model has been under analysis and debate.
 This transition is related with structural changes, namely the emphasis on local production, short supply chains, and the preference for organic products.

-The shift of the agrifood system is taking place through both the creation of entirely new businesses and the transition of individual farms towards organic production.
+The shift of the agri-food system is taking place through the creation of entirely new businesses and the shift of individual farms towards organic production.
 In both cases, the new enterprises resort to a combination of old agricultural knowledge and techniques, new scientific knowledge regarding productive methods and new technological platforms for advertising and commercialization.
 These mixed sources permit the creation of interesting forms of new business models, combining old and new knowledge and practices.
 In addition to the agriculture domain, they exemplify how traditional industries can absorb/generate innovation, at technological and organizational levels, and become in line with the new knowledge-based era.